AGT-X/github-retriever/README.md

 ## Why this exists

-Auditors often need to obtain and compare scripts as part of SOX control testing, or other control testing procedures.
+Auditors often need to obtain and compare scripts as part of SOX control testing or other control testing procedures.
 Manually retrieving code, documenting metadata, and comparing changes can be repetitive and error-prone.

 GitHub Retriever helps make that process more consistent and transparent.